ishaan-2539/credential-verifier-web3/README.md

    * Degree Name
    * Issue Date
 3. Click **Anchor Credential to Ledger**.
-4. The backend hashes the credential data and records the hash on-chain.
+4. The backend hashes the credential data using SHA-256.
+5. The resulting credential hash is recorded on-chain.

+---

-### 🔍 Verify a Record
+## 🔍 Verify a Student Record

 1. Switch to the **Verify Student Record** tab.
 2. Enter the **exact same credential details**.
 3. Submit the verification request.
-4. The application queries the blockchain and displays whether the credential is valid.
+4. The application queries the blockchain.
+5. The application displays whether the credential is valid.

-> 💡 Even a single-character change, extra space, or different date will generate a completely different hash.
+> 💡 **Important:** Even a single-character change, extra space, or different date will generate a completely different hash.

 ---